 Ginger and garlic cloves are blended in a food processor by adding one tablespoon of water.
 The garlic and ginger paste is added to the lamb mixture and stirred well.
 The mixture is cooked for three to four minutes in reduced flame.

-Cumin, ground coriander, fennel seeds, red chili powder, garam masala, yogurt and salt are stirred for taste.
+Cumin, ground coriander, fennel seeds, red chili powder, garam masala, yogurt, and salt are stirred for taste.
 The sauce is heated on low flame for ten minutes to make it dry.
-Two to three tablespoons of water are added to the sauce, stirred and simmered for around eight minutes.
+Two to three tablespoons of water are added to the sauce, stirred, and simmered for around eight minutes.

 Finally, enough water is added to cover the lamb and the mixture is cooked for around ten minutes.
 The hot Kashmiri Rogan Josh is served with freshly chopped cilantro.

-When you visit India during monsoon, especially in Bengal, relishing Ilish Fish Paturi is a must.
+When you visit India during the monsoon, especially in Bengal, relishing Ilish Fish Paturi is a must.
 The main ingredient of cooking this recipe is mustard seeds that add pungent flavor.

 Ilish Fish Paturi is easy to prepare.
 First, the mustard is ground to form the paste.
 While preparing the paste, one green chili and a pinch of salt are added to avoid a bitter taste.

 The steaks of Hilsa are marinated in coconut and mustard paste and after that salt, oil and turmeric are added and smeared well.
-The marinated fish is wrapped in banana leaf and pan-fried in skillet.
+The marinated fish is wrapped in banana leaf and pan-fried in a skillet.